Pistonite/botw-ist/packages/manual/src/user/screen_system.md

 While not technically a screen, the *Game* itself can also have 2 different states:
 `Running` and, well, not `Running` (closed).

-The "initial state" of the simulator is similar to the state of a new game.
+The initial state of the simulation is similar to a new game.
 When executing most commands, the game will keep running, unless:
 - You manually closed the game with the <skyb>close-game</skyb> command.
-- The game crashed when executing some command.
+- The game crashes.

 ```admonish note
 When you encounter a game crash, note that it's also possible it's a bug in the simulator.